sibelgundogar/travelBlog/README.md

 # Travel Blog

 ## Description
 This project is a blog platform created to share personal travel experiences.
 The aim is to provide detailed information about visited places, share travel photos, and write trip articles.
-Visitors can also contact the author and share their comments on blog posts.
+Visitors can also contact the author and share their comments.
 The admin panel facilitates easy management and control of blog content.
-Developed using modern web technologies, the project offers a user-friendly interface built with Next.js and React.
+Developed using Next.js and React.

 ### Technologies and Programming Languages Used
 - **Next.js:** A React-based framework used for building server-side rendered applications.